 Cancellation & “No Show” Policy

 Non-emergency appointment cancellations or rescheduling must be made 24-hours in advance of a scheduled appointment to avoid being billed a late cancellation fee.
-These fees are due at the beginning of the next scheduled appointment and the fee is not covered by insurance.
+These fees are due at the beginning of the next scheduled appointment.